permitio/opal/README.md

 As your application state changes (whether it's via your APIs, DBs, git, S3 or 3rd-party SaaS services), OPAL will make sure your services are always in sync with the authorization data and policy they need (and only those they need).

-Check out our main site at <a href="https://opal.ac">OPAL.ac</a> and <a href="https://youtu.be/tG8jrdcc7Zo">this video</a> briefly explaining OPAL and how it works with OPA.
+Check out our main site at <a href="https://opal.ac">OPAL.ac</a>, <a href="https://youtu.be/tG8jrdcc7Zo">this video</a> briefly explaining OPAL and how it works with OPA, and a deeper dive into it at [this OWASP DevSlop talk](https://www.youtube.com/watch?v=1_Iz0tRQCH4).

 ## Why use OPAL?
 OPAL is the easiest way to keep your solution's authorization layer up-to-date in realtime.
 It aggregates policy and data from across the field and integrates them seamlessly into the authorization layer, and  is microservices and cloud-native.